d-floe/quartzv4/content/keebs/22_Ultra-Compact-Model-F62.md

 1. These switches are really loud and really fun to type on.
 The click of the buckling springs are very satisfying both in sound and feel.
 The sound is a much more aggressive CLUNK compared to the MX clicks
 2. I really wish there was a flipped spacebar option, the edge of the spacebar currently is uncomfortable to type on because of how the edge just digs into my thumb.
 I might consider 3D printing one but idk how yet.
 3. Whoever built this keyboard forgot to install the stabilizer stems so now I have to order them myself.
 The long mods are really wobbly.
 4. I'm not a fan of the rough finish of the powder-coating so I decided that I will be stripping it using a gallon of Klean Strip.
 Submerging the chassis in paint stripper seems to have done a great job though it takes time.
-If the zinc starts to tarnish I'll just have it cerakoted in silver.
+If the aluminum starts to tarnish I'll just have it cerakoted in silver.

 #### Concept